abpframework/abp/docs/en/tutorials/book-store/part-02.md

 #### About the AbpCrudPageBase

 We will continue benefitting from  `AbpCrudPageBase` for the books page.
-You could just inject the `IBookAppService` and perform all the server side calls yourself (thanks to the [Dynamic C# HTTP API Client Proxy](../../framework/api-development/dynamic-csharp-clients.md) system of the ABP Framework).
+You could just inject the `IBookAppService` and perform all the server side calls yourself (thanks to the [Dynamic C# HTTP API Client Proxy](../../framework/api-development/dynamic-csharp-clients.md) system of the ABP).
 We will do it manually for the authors page to demonstrate how to call the server side HTTP APIs in your Blazor applications.

 ## Run the Final Application